 A very nice air-conditioned restaurant that I enjoyed.
-It’s been a real heat wave, and all of the crowds and the fact that this is a walled-in city isn’t helping matters.
+It’s been a real heatwave, and all of the crowds and the fact that this is a walled-in city aren’t helping matters.
 It’s nice to have an air-conditioned room to escape to.
 In fact, if the hostel was not city center and air-conditioned, I’d have nothing to do with it.

 A tourist getting a nice souvenir picture with a couple of Roman Guards.
-I could have used these guys with those stinking bus drivers.
-Where are those Romans when you need one anyway?
-I don’t think they had donuts in those days.
+I could have used one of these guys with those stinking bus drivers.
+Where are the Romans when you need one anyway?

 They had a performance of Aida in this space.
 I caught a bit of it from the wings, and it was quite a setting.